Held to benefit the His Daily Bread Community Soup Kitchen in Coats, this event promises a bowl of soup to all finishers.

 Entrants have a choice of entering as a competitive or recreational runner.
 Competitive entrants will receive an official time, receive points in the Grand Prix Series and be eligible for awards.
 Recreational entrants will not receive official times, but can either time themselves or see their times on the digital clock at the finish line.

-The entry fee for the 5K is $25 up to and including January 20.
+The entry fee for the 5K is $25 up to and including January 19..
 After that date, the fee is $30 up to and including race day.
-The entry fee includes a t-shirt, guaranteed to all those entered by January 20.
-After that date shirts will be given out “as available.”
+The entry fee includes a t-shirt, guaranteed to all those entered by January 14th.
+After that date, it will be “as available.”